anirudhreddy18/GCP-SA/Notes.md

   - Each project has a default VPC

   ### When creating subnet:
    - Enable private google access -> Allows VM’s to connect to other Google API’s.
 No NAT Gateway needed, traffic never leaves Google network.
+Still private but uses set of internal IP's google provides
+   - Enable private Service Access -> for connecting to other GCP Services like DB, Redis etc. Internal IP's from VPC are used.
    - Flow logs: troubleshoot any VPC related network Issues
    - Resources with in a VPC can talk to each other using private IP’s.
 If you want them in separate networks use a separate VPC.
    - by default uses hub & spoke -> it means all VPC can connect to 1 central VPC.
 NO transitive routing